 But beyond these relatively simple, though essential, technical fixes lies the whole question of inclusive content.

-Be aware, for example, that some fonts and typefaces are much more accessible than others for people with issues such as dyslexia.
+For example, that some fonts and typefaces are much more accessible than others for people with issues such as dyslexia.

-And it’s worth taking some time to make sure that you don’t use any cultural or historical references that may be offensive or simply incomprehensible to some groups of people.
+It’s worth taking some time to make sure that you don’t use any cultural or historical references that may be offensive or simply incomprehensible to some groups of people.